adrienbailly/qvideocube/README.md

 qvideocube
 ==========

-Display video files on a rotating cube
+Videos on a moving cube.